Dr Simon Mathias

 Journal papers: academic

-- Mathias, SA, Gluyas, JG, Gonzalez, G, Bryant, S & Wilson, D (2013).
-On relative permeability data uncertainty and CO2 injectivity estimation for brine aquifers.
+- Mathias, S.A., Gluyas, J.G., González Martínez de Miguel, G.J., Bryant, S.L. & Wilson, D. (2013).
+On the importance of relative permeability data for estimating CO2 injectivity in brine aquifers.
 International Journal of Greenhouse Gas Control 12: 200-212.

 - Mathias, SA, Gluyas, JG, Gonzalez, G & Hosseini, S (2011).
 Role of partial miscibility on pressure buildup due to constant rate injection of CO2 into closed and open brine aquifers.
-Water Resources Research 47: W12525.
+Water Resources Research 47(12): W12525.

 - Mathias, SA, Gluyas, JG, Oldenburg, CM & Tsang, CF (2010).
 Analytical solution for Joule-Thomson cooling during CO2 geo-sequestration in depleted oil and gas reservoirs.
 International Journal of Greenhouse Gas Control 4: 806-810.

 - Mathias, SA & Todman, LC (2010).
 Step-drawdown tests and the Forchheimer equation.
 Water Resources Research 46: W07514.

 - Mathias, SA & van Reeuwijk, M (2009).
 Hydraulic fracture propagation with 3-D leak-off.
 Transport in Porous Media 80(3): 1573-1634.